 So now we know why Crowe was cast.
 If a fight's gonna go down, that's the dude you want wielding your weapon of warrior justice.
 The story will apparently focus more on Noah's homeland than it will on the flood itself.
 Also on hand will be The Watchers, who are “eleven-foot-tall fallen angels with six arms and no wings.”

-Aronofsky tweeted a photo from the set today, showing off the gigantic ark being built for the film.
+/photo/1" target="_blank">tweeted a photofrom the set today, showing off the gigantic ark being built for the film.

 I dreamt about this since I was 13.
 And now it's a reality.
 Genesis 6:14 #noah